gyuli-zoeykim/gyuli-zoeykim/README.md

 #### My name is Gyuli.
 I'm excited to start my journey as a developer!

-The idea of creating interactive and visually appealing websites and applications that can be shared through out the world excited me.
+The idea of creating interactive and visually appealing websites and applications that can be shared through out the world excites me.
 I enjoy the challenges of coding and not afraid to learn and implement new methods.

 Main Skills on building responsive websites using a combination of React.js, JavaScript, HTML, and CSS.